A Stone Sign Guide

 Here at Stone Sign Company, a common query we receive from customers is about how to fix a slate sign to the exterior of their house.

-There are a few different ways to fix your stone or slate sign to the wall of your house, but our most recommended method involves faceless fixings.
-The use of faceless attachments ensure that your slate house sign does not feature any visible drill holes or fixings, allowing the design to remain uninterrupted.
+There are a few different ways to fix your stone or slate house sign to the wall of your property, but our most recommended method involves faceless fixings.
+The use of faceless attachments ensure that your house sign does not feature any visible drill holes or fixings, allowing the design to remain uninterrupted.